Contents

 For deep sky astrophotography you will need:

-This is not exclusive and there are many different ways of combining different equipment to shoot what you want for your astronomy imaging.
+Note that none of this is exclusive and there are many different ways of combining different equipment to shoot what you want for your astronomy imaging.

-Below we go into more detail on each item of equipment.
+Now we’ll go into more detail on each item.

 Cameras

-The easiest way to get going in astrophotography is to use a good, regular camera.
+The easiest way to get going in astrophotography is to use a good, regular DSLR or Mirrorless camera.

 The key things for the camera you need for astrophotography are:

-- that you can have full control over key settings like shutter speed, aperture, focus and ISO.
+2. that you can have full control over key settings like shutter speed, aperture, focus, and ISO.

 CCD stands for Charge-Coupled Device, and CMOS is Complementary Metal-Oxide-Semiconductor.
 These are dedicated astrophotography cameras.